sipostudent/Milestone-Project-4/README.md

 #### Template Style

-Opted for a neutral style template with a pencil type design to project a more industrial look to the application which was acheived via use of [Materialize](https://materializecss.com/ "Materialize Official Site") framework.
+I opted for the [Materialize](https://materializecss.com/ "Materialize Official Site") framework.
+As a tool, Bootstrap is excellent to get started, but I feel it cannot create a real quality UI without the need to write a considerable amount of custom CSS to get anywhere close to the look and feel of Materialize which looks great even out of the box.

 #### Font